spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/introduction.md

 # Get started
 ## Introduction

-Get started with the SpatialOS GDK for Unreal by building the GDK's Unreal Engine Fork and setting up a project.
+Get started with the SpatialOS GDK for Unreal by building the GDK's Unreal Engine fork and setting up a project.
 You can set up either or both of the following projects: </br>

 * **The Example Project** is a session-based FPS game.
 It gives an overview of the GDK and using SpatialOS, including deploying your game to SpatialOS in the cloud and on your development machine -  useful for testing during development.